The Pittsburgh Penguins enter the second year of Mike Sullivan’s tenure as head coach as quite the interesting betting option.

 Pittsburgh’s gains didn’t stop at the NHL draft, folks.

 According to various reports, the Penguins remain in the hunt for major names like Jimmy Vesey and Thomas DiPauli.
 These two would provide an obvious boon to the roster, but it’s also important to remember something else about the interest between the team and the college free agents—the fact college kids want to talk to the team means it shouldn’t have problems reloading talent year after year.
-You should look here for odds on the Penguins for this season and future years.

 Justin Schultz Re-Signs